Professor Jake Rose

 Contact DetailsEmail: [email protected]

 Phone: +64 7 838 4466 Ext.
 7947

 Jake Rose is a leading expert in judgment and decision making research in the areas of accounting, auditing, visualisation, analytics, corporate governance, and information systems.
-He is one of the most widely published scholars in behavioural accounting, and his research focuses on the intersection of cognitive psychology and accounting, with particular emphases on information systems, data analytics, investor choice, auditor judgment, and corporate director decisions.
-He is an editor of Accounting Horizons and was recently an editor of the Journal of Information Systems, and he has served on the editorial boards of several major accounting journals.
+He is one of the most widely published scholars in behavioural accounting, and his research focuses on the intersections of cognitive psychology, neuroscience and accounting, with particular emphases on information systems, data analytics, investor choice, auditor judgment, and corporate director decisions.
+He is an editor of Accounting Horizons and was recently an editor of the Journal of Information Systems.
+He has served on the editorial boards of several major accounting journals.
 Professor Rose has taught accounting and auditing professionals in the US, Europe, and Australasia.
 He was recently rated the #1 researcher worldwide in accounting information systems.
 Jake also works on the leading edge of the field, and his work is the first to use pupillometry and other psychophysiological methods in accounting research.